Making a Firearm Accessible to a Child

 (2) left the firearm in a place to which the person knew or should have known the child would gain access.

-How can I be charged with Making a Firearm Accessible to a Child?
+How can I be charged with a Making a Firearm Accessible to a Child offense in Texas?

-What is the punishment for Making a Firearm Accessible to a Child?
+What is the penalty for a Texas Making a Firearm Accessible to a Child offense?

 A conviction for Making a Firearm Accessible to a Child is punished by default as a Class C misdemeanor,[2] with a maximum possible fine under Texas state law of up to $500.